harishankards/boring-project-presentation/PITCHME.md

 We will be creating a platform which bridges the Students and the Industries.
 ---
 - Students can  showcase their projects/inventions and get recognized by the industries Indirectly
-- Recursively it will motivate many students
+- Recursively it will motivate many students|
-  - They will come up with their owns and get known by the industries|
+  - They will come up with their own ideas and projects and get known by the industries|
   - They can work for the industries even during the tenure of college|
-- Industries can choose a perfect gem to their crown easily and quickly.
+- Industries can choose a perfect gem to their crown easily and quickly.|
+---
+### Student Profile
+---